Medically Reviewed

 American Addiction Centers (AAC) is a leader in treating people with both mental health issues and substance use disorders—a situation referred to as a dual diagnosis, or co-occurring disorders.

-AAC has locations throughout the country including California, Mississippi, Texas, Florida, Nevada, Rhode Island, Massachusetts, and New Jersey.
-Every facility is unique and offers programs that best fit our patient’s needs.
+AAC has locations throughout the country including California, Mississippi, Texas, Florida, Nevada, Rhode Island, and Massachusetts.
+While every facility is unique, all AAC facilities provide evidence-based therapies and individualized treatment plans to meet each patients’ needs.

-If you are looking for more information about AAC’s treatment programs, facilities, or overall care, call one of our friendly admissions navigators today at .
+If you are looking for more information about AAC’s treatment programs, facilities, or overall care, reach out to connect with one of the compassionate and knowledgeable admissions navigators, who can answer your questions and explain your options.

 Need more info?